 Uniquely located within 12 miles of Weiser in the Lower Crane Creek Country, this beautiful, custom 3,870 sq. ft. home on 160 deeded acres was placed with clear intention and artfully crafted with attention to quality, design and detail.
 Where before there was open terrain and big skies, there is now this prominent, distinguished residence that fits beautifully the landscape and setting, captures the light and commands inspiring territorial views.

 Lower Crane is long established farming and ranching country nestled quietly at the confluence of the Weiser River and Crane Creek.
 Sweeping ridgelines accented by rim rock, native Idaho range, rolling farm ground and cultivated fields along the Weiser River and Crane Creek are laced intermittently with tree and brush lined draws.
 Occasional stock and wildlife ponds, springs, both hot and cold, are additional characteristics of the picturesque surrounding countryside.
-This is spectacular country with strong populations of mule deer, elk, water fowl, song and upland game birds
+The Weiser area is recognized for having formidable wildlife populations including mule deer, elk, water fowl, song birds, birds of prey and upland game birds.
+Due to the area climate and the ideal cover, feed and water habitat of the Floyd property an abundance of upland game birds make it their home.

 Weiser, the Washington County Seat, is the closest town to the property and accessible by county maintained paved and gravel roads.
 Optimally situated at the confluence the Weiser and Snake Rivers, Weiser is a strong agricultural community complemented by a well-established and substantial business district.
 With a population of approximately five thousand, Weiser’s small town atmosphere makes it a great place to live while also providing most necessary services and shopping.
 Weiser Memorial Hospital, an affiliate of the St. Luke’s Health System, offers a full spectrum of healthcare services.
 Civic pride and community spirit are evident; this is a town that is involved and takes pride and active interest in the schools, parks and recreation programs, churches, senior center community events, institutions and programs.
 Famous for the National Old Time Fiddle Festival held each year in June, Weiser is a “hallmark” town with beautiful tree lined streets and a plethora of history rich architecture.